dyrone/dyrone.github.io/content/posts/git-multi-points.md

            ---2---1---o---o---o---A
 ```

-First compute M as the merge base of B and C, then the merge-base of A and M will be `1`.
-Commit 2 is also a common ancestor between A and M, but 1 is a better common ancestor, because 2 is an ancestor of 1.
-Hence, 2 is not a merge base.

 If we execute `git merge-base --octopus A B C`, the result will be `2`, because `2` is the best common ancestor of all commits.About more information about octopus merge, I found an article[https://www.freblogg.com/git-octopus-merge] from google, maybe helpful.